nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given contact name is invalid.

     * 3a1.
-KnottyPlanner shows an error message.
+KnottyPlanners shows an error message.

       Use case resumes at step 2.

 * 3b.
 The new contact details given are invalid.

   * 3b1.
-KnottyPlanner shows an error message.
+KnottyPlanners shows an error message.

     Use case resumes at step 2.